Madhya Pradesh – Culture and Tradition

 The main clothing of women in Madhya Pradesh is ghagra choli where ghagra is a long skirt while choli is its top blouse worn with varied styles of odhni or dupatta.
 Batik, tie, and dye are the main patterns of printing used on their traditional dresses.
 Ornaments play a major role in the dress of tribal women.

 Men in Madhya Pradesh wear traditional dhoti with a headgear known as Safa or Pagadi like many other Indian states.
 Men also wear Mirzai a jacket of black or white color.
-Costume of urban Madhya Pradesh is similar to other parts of India, women usually wear saree or salwar suits and men can be seen wearing shirt and pants.
+The costume of urban Madhya Pradesh is similar to other parts of India, women usually wear saree or salwar suits and men can be seen wearing shirts and pants.

-Madhya Pradesh cuisines vary as you move from one place to another, each place cuisine has its own cultural and historical legacy.
+Madhya Pradesh cuisines vary as you move from one place to another, each place’s cuisine has its own cultural and historical legacy.
 Wheat, jowar, and maize are mainly used grains in people’s food.

 Bhopal has a lot of non-vegetarian dishes and is called “Meat Lovers Paradise”.
-Their Sheek Kebab made of minced lamb, fresh mint, curry paste, green chilies, etc. the Keema Pulav, the Chicken or Mutton pilaf are very popular and in the end, comes the “Bhopaali Paan.”
+Their Sheek Kebab is made of minced lamb, fresh mint, curry paste, green chilies, etc. the Keema Pulav, the Chicken, or Mutton pilaf are very popular and in the end, comes the “Bhopaali Paan.”

 The Guptas, Sindhias, and the Mughals ruled Gwalior for centuries and have given enough mixture of different cultures to the area.
 Gwalia kebabs, rogan josh of Gwalior way is very popular and the ‘must-have’ of this city is the Gwalior biryani.

-Madhya Pradesh has the Malwa cuisine, the Nimar cuisine, or the Bagelkhand cuisine which have a lot to offer.
+Madhya Pradesh has Malwa cuisine, Nimar cuisine, and Bagelkhand cuisine which have a lot to offer.
 The Rass Kheer, Lapsi, Kalakand, Lavang Latika, Palak Puri, Bhutte Ki Khees (grated corn roasted in ghee and later cooked in milk with spices).
 Amli Ri Kadhi made with tamarind instead of yogurt, Khoprapak and Malpua are distinct here and sure to be loved.
 Popular drinks and beverages include lassi (buttermilk), sugarcane juice, sulfi (liquor distilled from the flowers of mahua tree), and date palm.

 Fair and Festivals

-The most popular festival of the state is the Khajuraho Festival of Dance, Tansen Music Festival, Shivratri Mela, Pachmarhim Navratri Festival, Chethiyagiri Vihara Festival, Madai, Bahgoriya, Fair of Nagaji and Nimar Utsav.
+The most popular festival in the state is the Khajuraho Festival of Dance, Tansen Music Festival, Shivratri Mela, Pachmarhim Navratri Festival, Chethiyagiri Vihara Festival, Madai, Bahgoriya, Fair of Nagaji, and Nimar Utsav.